velvet-jedi/webapp/README.md

 5. SSDLC can't replace an actual pentest.

 # Project Timeline
-1. Deploy 2 EC2 instances.
+## 1. Deploy Ubuntu EC2 instances.

-   - Use create a new SSH key pair to log into the machines using CLI.
+   - Create a new SSH key pair to log into the machines using CLI.
    - Set the security groups.
    - edit the hosts file and add the new hosts for reachability from the local machine.
      ```sudo nano /etc/hosts